Lives in MA, United States

 I've enjoyed photography since the late 70's using compact/lightweight SLR's.
 My first, a fondly remembered Konica TC ('77-84) with 50mm Hexanon lens I toured South America with, followed by an Olympus OM2S ('85-02) with various lenses, and last a Minolta 5 bought in 2003 on the eve of the digital deluge.

 My first digital camera was a Panasonic FZ3, an amazing little superzoom at the time of its intro, followed by a Panasonic TZ5 and Olympus E-510 DSLR (a natural choice given the SLR's owned earlier) .
-Very much enjoyed the E-510 for its small size, sturdy build, nice handling, excellent IQ, and great OOC JPEG colors, attributes shared by all my subsequent Olympus IL bodies.
+Enjoyed the E-510 for its small size, sturdy build, nice handling, excellent IQ, and great JPEG colors.

-In Dec.
-'12 I purchased an E-M5/12-50mm kit and Pan 20mm/f1.7 followed by an Oly 75-300mm MkII zoom.
+I now exclusively use an E-M5 with 12-50mm, Pan 20mm/f1.7 and 75-300mm MkII zoom.
 I love the E-M5 and convenience of small mFT lenses which fit in my jacket pockets.
-I've now sold my 4/3's lenses except the 9-18mm which I leave on my E-620 (like they were made for each other).
+I've now sold all my 4/3's equipment as it was gathering dust.

 sderdiarian has not submitted any challenge entries yet.